Merovius/website-review/content/posts/draft-operator-constraints.markdown

 ## `constraints.Ordered`

-Go 1.18 has a mechanism to constraint a type parameter to all types which have the `<` operator defined on them.
+Go 1.18 has a mechanism to constrain a type parameter to all types which have the `<` operator defined on them.
 The types which have this operator are exactly all types whose underlying type is `string` or one of the predeclared integer and float types.
 So we can write a type set expressing that: